 Rockhouse: Sorry, we didn't mistype rockhound.
 We know how you would all love a place to talk about your agates.
 This place is actually a good idea: a nightclub with DJs and dance floor that is sort of hip, and doesn't try to rip you off on cocktails.
 Plus, it's right on the Strip at the front of the hotel.

-Number of TVs: They have 12 TVs in the race book that everyone can watch, and they have 15 in the sports book.
-All of the race book TVs are medium-sized.
-The others are a mix of big and small.
+Number of TVs: They have 12 TVs in the race book that everyone can watch, and they have 15 in the sports bar.
+All are medium-sized or smaller.

-Number of Seats: There are over 200 seats in the massive and very nice race book.
-Each and every seat has its own little TV, but they only get races.
+Number of Seats: There are over 200 seats in the massive and decent book.
+Seats have their own little TVs, but they only show sporting events.
 Well, anyway, we couldn't find "Green Acres."
-The sports book is actually under the stadium seating for the race book and there aren't too many chairs.

 How Many Betting Windows?
-There are 10 sports windows and eight race windows.
-But, on any given day, more race windows will be open.
+There are ten boards.
 The boards are plain old white slate, just like Mom used to write odds on.

 Snack Bar?
 No, but the Burger Palace is right next door and it has good burgers.